HyperTag/documentation/src/content/cloud-destinations/s3-event-logs.md

 ### 2. Server Side Encryption (optional):

 AWS S3 supports [server side encryption](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html).
 If your bucket policy requires the server side encryption header to be set, you can specify that here.
-Example values for this field are 'AES256' or 'aws:kms'.
+Example values for this field are `AES256` or `aws:kms`.

 ### 3. Path Prefix (optional):